Principal actions of stacky Lie groupoids: Introduction

 The main purpose of this paper is to study actions of stacky Lie groupoids on differentiable stacks, with focus on the notion of {\em principality}, inspired by the usual study of actions of Lie groupoids on manifolds.
 To put our results in context, recall that when a Lie groupoid $G$ acts on a manifold $X$, the orbit space $X/G$ generally fails to be a smooth manifold.
-An action is called {\em principal} if $X/G$ is a manifold and, additionally, the quotient map $X\to X/G$ makes $X$ into a principal $G$-bundle with base $X/G$.
-A classical result in geometry asserts that an action is principal if and only if it is free and proper, and this completely describes $G$-actions that correspond to principal bundles in the smooth category\footnote{The characterization of principal actions of groupoids is more subtle if one considers infinite-dimensional manifolds, see \cite{MZ} for a thorough discussion.}.
-In this paper, we are concerned with the analogous issue in the realm of differentiable stacks; more precisely, we answer the following question: in the context of stacky Lie groupoids acting on differentiable stacks, which conditions characterize actions that give rise to (stacky) principal bundles?
+An action is {\em principal} if $X/G$ is again a manifold and, additionally, the quotient map $X\to X/G$ makes $X$ into a principal $G$-bundle with base $X/G$.
+A classical result in geometry asserts that an action is principal if and only if it is free and proper, and this completely describes $G$-actions that correspond to principal bundles in the (finite-dimensional) smooth setting.
+Obtaining similar characterizations of principal actions (only in terms of the action itself, not involving the quotient) in other categories is often challenging, see e.g. \cite[Sec.~9]{MZ} for a discussion of this problem in different contexts.
+This paper concerns this issue in the realm of differentiable stacks.

 More specifically, given an action of a stacky Lie groupoid $\G$ on a differentiable stack $\X$, we first address the construction of the ``orbit space'' $\X/\G$, building on \cite{breen}.
-Our main result (Theorem~\ref{TheDiagonalThenPrincipal}) then provides a complete characterization of actions for which this quotient inherits the structure of a differentiable stack in such a way that the natural projection $\X \to \X/\G$ defines a principal $\G$-bundle.
-This characterization is given in terms of a simple ``weak representability'' condition (see Definition~\ref{def:weakep}) for the $\G$-action.
-This condition turns out to be automatically verified if $\G$ is an ordinary Lie groupoid (see Corollary~\ref{cor:ginot1}), which implies the well-known fact that, in the broader context of differentiable stacks, {\em any} smooth action of a Lie groupoid $G$ on a manifold $X$ is principal; indeed, the quotient stack $[X/G]$ is always differentiable, and $X$ is a principal $G$-bundle over $[X/G]$.
-Just as in the smooth setting, our characterization of principal actions of stacky Lie groupoids provides a complementary approach to other existing viewpoints to higher principal bundles, as found e.g. in \cite{basch,bartels,wockel}.
+Our main result (Theorem~\ref{TheDiagonalThenPrincipal}) then provides a complete characterization of principal actions, i.e., those for which this quotient inherits the structure of a {\em differentiable} stack in such a way that the natural projection $\X \to \X/\G$ defines a principal $\G$-bundle: \\